 4. How does the provider determine to whom the clients are referred?
 How and how often is the list of referral sources updated?

 5. What is the provider's availability?

-What is the availability for swing shift employees?
+- What is the availability for night or swing shift workers?

-6. How many counselors are provided per employee?
+6. How many counselors are provided per worker?

 8. Does the provider have a follow-up or utilization review service?
 If so, how is it done?